CLT for biorthogonal ensembles and related combinatorial identities: Introduction

 \section{Introduction}

-Random matrix ensembles were introduced by Wigner who suggested that the distribution of scattering resonances of heavy nuclei is described by eigenvalues of certain random matrices, \cite{Wigner_51}.
+Random matrix ensembles were introduced by Wigner who proposed to describe the distribution of scattering resonances of heavy nuclei by the eigenvalues of certain random matrices, \cite{Wigner_51}.
 Now-days, random matrix models and their generalizations have found a wide range of applications in physics and mathematics, \cite{OHRMT}.
-Mathematically, Hermitian ensembles are easier to analyze because of their determinantal structure.
-The connection between unitary invariant Hermitian ensembles and orthogonal polynomials was developed by Gaudin and Metha in the early stages of the theory, \cite{MG_60}.
-Namely, if the space of $N\times N$ Hermitian matrices, denoted $\mathcal{H}_N$, is equipped with the probability measure
+Mathematically, unitary invariant ensembles are easier to analyze because of their determinantal structure.
+The connection between these ensembles and orthogonal polynomials was developed by Gaudin and Metha in the early stages of the theory, \cite{MG_60}.
+Namely, if the manifold of $N\times N$ Hermitian matrices, denoted $\mathcal{H}_N$, is equipped with the probability measure